 Such a strong stance seemed to want to cut off the wider scientific debate on the origins of the novel coronavirus.
 It was later revealed that all but one of the scientist-signatories were connected one way or another with Wuhan Institute of Virology (WIV).

-A year and a half after the first letter, the Lancet published a calling for “an objective, open, and transparent scientific debate about the origin of SARS-CoV-2” and said “a laboratory-related accident is plausible.”
+A year and a half after the first letter, the Lancet published a separate report calling for “an objective, open, and transparent scientific debate about the origin of SARS-CoV-2” and said “a laboratory-related accident is plausible.”

 Now comes the latest report, where the plausibility of a laboratory origin is firmly on the table.